Archana-SHRU/AI-VOICE-DETECTION/README.md

 # 🎙 AI Generated Voice Detection API

-This project detects whether a given voice sample is **AI-generated** or **Human** using audio feature extraction and a machine learning classifier.
+## 🧩 Problem Statement

+With the rapid advancement of AI voice synthesis technologies, it has become increasingly difficult to distinguish between **human voices** and **AI-generated voices**.

+This creates serious concerns in:

+- Deepfake voice scams
+- Fake political speeches
+- Identity fraud
+- Misinformation spread
+- Voice-based authentication systems

+There is a need for a reliable system that can automatically detect whether a voice sample is real or AI-generated.

 ---

-## 🚀 Overview
+## 💡 Proposed Solution

+We built a REST API that analyzes an audio sample and determines whether the voice is:

+- 🎤 Human
+- 🤖 AI-Generated

+The system works by:

-The API accepts a **Base64-encoded MP3 audio file** and returns:
+1. Accepting a Base64-encoded MP3 audio file.
+2. Converting audio to a standardized format (mono, fixed duration).
+3. Extracting key audio features (MFCC, Chroma, Spectral Centroid, Zero Crossing Rate).
+4. Using a trained Machine Learning classifier to predict authenticity.
+5. Returning a JSON response with:

-- Classification result (AI / Human)
+   - Result (AI / Human)
-- Confidence score (0.0 – 1.0)
+   - Confidence Score (0.0 – 1.0)

+---

-Supported languages:
+## 🌍 Supported Languages

+The model is designed to work across multiple Indian languages:

 - Tamil
 - English
 - Hindi